tyc/successfulunittest/manuscript/Let_Get_Testing.md

     req_PWM4: The amplitude of the PWM signal is at logic level of the microcontroller.
     req_PWM5: The tolerance of the PWM signal is 5% of the requested.
     req_PWM6: The PWM signal will update its speed based upon the measured speed of the DC motor.
     req_PWM7: The speed of the DC motor is to be regulated to 5% of the intended speed.
 The relationship between the RPM speed of the motor to duty cycle is PWM speed is the RPM increase at 75% of duty cycle.
-    req_PWM8: The PWM driver shall not consume more than 1KByte of code space.
+    req_PWM9: The PWM driver shall not consume more than 1KByte of code space.
-    req_PWM9: The PWM driver shall not consume more than 5% of its allocate time slot.
+    req_PWM10: The PWM driver shall not consume more than 5% of its allocate time slot.

 This set of requirements are only developed to show the benefit of unit tests.
 Some of the may not actually work in a real world software stack.

+Looking closer at the requirements, the majority of them can be implemented in the manager.
+The frees up the implementation of the device driver from any requirements.
+However, it is should keep the basic software engineering practice such as keeping it as lean as possible, and also as simple as possible.

+`req_PWM8` and `req_PWM9` are not functional requirements, so it can not be tested during the unit tests.
+Furthermore, it is highly dependent on platform it is deployed upon, and the compiler used.

 Once the requirements are agreed by all the parties, including the customer, requirements engineer, the software validation engineer and the hardware engineering team, the design and the test cases can be develop for each requirement.
 In many cases, getting agreement on the requirements is a long process.
 The agreement may not even be reached when the design is needed.
 However, do let that hold you back.
 After you have designed a few software modules, you will get a sense of basic structure of a software stack.

 Above its functional requirements, there will also be architecture requirements for the software module to meet.

-## Design
+## Design on `init_pwm_if()`

 For the purpose of this book, the following functions to the PWM software stack are created.
 Here are their function prototypes.